DIPlib/diplib/changelogs/diplib_next.md

 - Added macros `DIP_PARALLEL_ERROR_DECLARE`, `DIP_PARALLEL_ERROR_START` and `DIP_PARALLEL_ERROR_END`
   to simplify writing parallel code with OpenMP that properly handles exceptions.

+- Added an operator to convert `dip::Units` to `bool`.
+The units object will test false if it's unitless.

 ### Changed functionality

 - The `compressionLevel` argument to `dip::ImageWritePNG()` changed from `dip::uint` to `dip::sint`, allowing for